 That means that a blog’s ability to thrive depends almost entirely on the viewers’ willingness to tell their friends about it, or to forward their friends a copy of the blog’s weekly email update.

 Pin this article to look at again later:

 What If the Problem I Solve Isn’t a Problem You Know You Have?

 Modern humans are not as healthy as they could be, and so I help them become healthier.

 But here’s the thing: how that problem gets solved is what surprises people.

 For example, many people over the age of 50 would like to have a trim waistline again, or even to be able to see definition of their abdominal muscles.

-But that problem gets solved mostly in the kitchen, not at the gym (as many people mistakenly believe).
+But that problem gets solved mostly in the kitchen, not at the gym.

 A properly designed anti-inflammatory diet will do more to improve your appearance and your fitness than almost any other self-care protocol.

 Many people still do not clearly understand that reducing inflammation has such a big impact on one’s overall health and appearance.